karanjaE/todos_graphql-api/ARTICLE.md

  RSpec.configuration do |config|
    # [...]
    # set up factory bot
-   config.include Factory::Syntax::Methods
+   config.include FactoryBot::Syntax::Methods

-   # set up shoulda matchers
+   # set up database cleaner
+   #start by truncating all the tables but then use the faster transaction strategy the rest of the time.
   config.before(:suite) do
     DatabaseCleaner.clean_with(:truncation)
     DatabaseCleaner.strategy = :transaction
   end

+  # start the transaction strategy as examples are run
   config.around(:each) do |example|
     DatabaseCleaner.cleaning do
       example.run